joshferrara/joshferrara.github.com/_posts/2013-07-28-setting-goals.markdown

 1. Take 10 minutes and read [Mark's essay](http://chasethegoose.com/files/10-steps-to-setting-life-goals.pdf).
 2. Take 20 minutes and write down some goals of your own.

-I think you might be surprised how much 30 minutes can motivate you.
+I think you might be surprised how much 30 minutes will motivate you.